dlvhdr/gh-dash/README.md

   preview:
     open: true # wether to have the preview pane open by default
     width: 60 # width in columns
+  refetchIntervalMinutes: 30 # will refetch all sections every 30 minutes
 repoPaths: # configure where to locate repos when checking out PRs dlvhdr/*: ~/code/repos/* # will match dlvhdr/repo-name to ~/code/repos/repo-name dlvhdr/gh-dash: ~/code/gh-dash # will not match wildcard and map to specified path